hr-hassan-raza/job-recommendation-system/README.md

 - `app.py`: The main Flask application that serves the recommendation API.
 - `model.py`: Contains functions for loading the dataset, preprocessing the data, training the model, and getting recommendations.
-- `requirements.txt`: A list of Python packages required for the project.
 - `dataset/jobs.csv`: The dataset of job titles and their skillsets.